Agora Live Interactive Video Streaming enables one-to-many and many-to-many audio or video live streaming with the Agora RTC SDK.

 |Push streams to the CDN||Sends the audio and video of your channel to other RTMP servers through the CDN:

 See the following sample code for application scenarios:

-The Agora Native SDK for Interactive Broadcast is supported on platforms such as iOS, Android, Windows, macOS, Electron, Unity, and Web, and allows for cross-platform connections.
+Agora Live Interactive Video Streaming is supported on platforms such as iOS, Android, Windows, macOS, Electron, Unity, and Web, and allows for cross-platform connections.
 The following is a list of supported platforms and their versions.